 - 8 CFR 214.6 Canadian and Mexican citizens seeking temporary entry to engage in business activities at a professional level – July 11, 2022

-Memos Interpreting USMCA TN Visa Professions
+Interpreting TN Visa Professions under USMCA

 - NAFTA Appendix 1603.D.1.
 Professions and Qualifications.
 Federal Register Col. 58, N0.
 249 NAFTA Appendix 1603.D.1.
 Professions and Qualifications – Dece.
 30, 1993